WalletConnect/walletconnect-docs/docs/advanced/rpc-reference/solana-rpc.md

 				1.1.1.4. `nonceInfo` : `Object` - (optional) Nonce information.
 If populated, transaction will use a durable Nonce hash instead of a recentBlockhash.
 					1.1.1.4.1 `nonce` : `String` - The current base58 encoded blockhash stored in the nonce 1.1.1.4.2 `nonceInstruction` : `Object` AdvanceNonceAccount Instruction.
-See `1.1.1.3.1` for object layout 1.1.1.5. `signatures` : `Array`, - previous signatures for this instruction set 1.1.1.5.1. `Object` - signature
+See `1.1.1.3.1` for object layout 1.1.1.5. `signatures` : `Array`, - signatures for this instruction set 1.1.1.5.1. `Object` - signature
 						1.1.1.5.1.2. `pubkey` : `String` - pubkey of the signer
 						1.1.1.5.1.1. `signature` : `String` - (optional) signature matching `pubkey`